Skip to main content

 An employee may make a valid choice of superannuation fund by providing the relevant information to the ATO.

-In this situation, the ATO may disclose an employee’s TFN and protected information to their employer.
+The ATO may disclose an employee’s TFN and protected information to their employer in this situation.

 Under STP, the employer will send a report to the ATO (via Standard Business Reporting (SBR)) every pay cycle that details: